ohokay/omniauth-etsy/README.md

-# Omniauth::Etsy
+# OmniAuth Etsy

-A (very alpha) unofficial OmniAuth strategy for Etsy.
-You'll need to register an application on Etsy (https://www.etsy.com/developers/register) to get a token and secret.
+A (very alpha) unofficial [OmniAuth](https://github.com/intridea/omniauth) strategy for Etsy.
+You'll need to register an application on [Etsy](https://www.etsy.com/developers/register) to get a token and secret.

 ## Useage